djay/hostout.ubuntu/collective/hostout/README.txt

   You can override the port by using hostname:port

 user
   The user which hostout will attempt to login to your host as.
-Defaults to root
+Will read a users ssh config to get a default.

 password
   The password for the login user.
 If not given then hostout will ask each time.

+identity-file
+  A public key for the login user.

 buildout
   The configuration file you which to build on the remote host.
 Note this doesn't have